Imagimob/AFarCloud/README.md

 #### Run the application

-For devlopment, you probably want to launch the stack as
+For development, you probably want to launch the stack as

 ```docker-compose -f docker-compose.yml -f docker-compose.localdev.yaml up```